 To create that masterpiece Wadada expanded his working band the Golden Quartet, which currently features John Lindberg on bass, Silvie Courvoisier on piano, and Pheeroan akLaff on drums, to create a Golden Quintet with Ashley Walters on cello, and their live performances are enhanced by the hypnotic visual imagery of video artist Jesse Gilbert.
-But Wadada has never been more prolific than he is right now and other recent and upcoming projects include a solo tribute to Monk, an Oratorio for Rosa Parks with 15 musicians, video artist, and dancer, and Appassionata, featuring the Golden Quintet and Wadada’s original lighting design, which will premiere in October at SFJAZZ’s 50th Anniversary Tribute to ECM Records.
-All of these projects are available on CD and in live performance.
+But Wadada has never been more prolific than he is right now and other recent and upcoming projects include a solo tribute to Monk, an Oratorio for Rosa Parks with 15 musicians, video artist, and dancer, and Appassionata, featuring the Golden Quintet and Wadada’s original lighting design, which will be released on CD in 2020.
 It’s Wadada’s time, so give me a call.